Buy To Let Mortgages For Multiple Properties

 Considerations for Multiple Buy to Let Mortgages

-Before you decide to expand in the buy-to-let market, you should be aware of the increased costs associated with multiple mortgages.
-In addition to raising enough money for the deposit, you should also consider the costs related with the following.
+Before you decide to expand in the buy to let market, you should be aware of the increased costs associated with multiple mortgages.
+In addition to raising enough money for the deposit, you should also consider the costs related to the following.

-- Rental insurance - this type of insurance covers you if you cannot rent out your property, or if you tenant goes into arrears.
+Rental insurance - this type of insurance covers you if you cannot rent out your property, or if your tenant goes into arrears.

-- Income tax on your rental income – you will need to declare your rental income (minus certain expenses such as mortgage interest and letting agents’ fees) on your Self Assessment Tax Return each year.
+Income tax on your rental income – you will need to declare your rental income on your Self Assessment Tax Return each year.
 If you want to pay an accountant to organise your taxes for you, you will also need to budget for this.